-4

-By 2030

-5%

-of our workforce will be made up of early careers roles, which includes apprenticeships and graduate trainee schemes.
+4 By 2030 5% of our workforce will be made up of early careers roles, which includes apprenticeships and graduate trainee schemes.
 NOTEABLE PROJECTS National Memorial Arboretum A dedicated team from our Newbold and Bardon Hill quarries completed a major volunteer project at the National Memorial Arboretum in Staffordshire.
 In total, 23 volunteers dedicated 92 onsite hours at the Arboretum, in contribution to the renovation of the Shot at Dawn memorial - a poignant site that honours the 309 Commonwealth soldiers who were executed for alleged cowardice and desertion during World War 1.
 The team undertook various tasks, including the removal of over 300 wooden posts, excavation of concrete and trench digging around the site, in preparation of fresh materials for groundworks.
 Additionally, volunteers cleaned dozens of memorial plaques that had been soiled by recent flooding.
 The extensive work was supported by the generous donation of 80 tonnes of aggregate sourced from two Midlands-based quarries: granite from Bardon Hill in Leicestershire; and a decorative gravel from Woodhall Spa in Lincolnshire.

-We're a business that's deeply connected to communities across the UK and we take pride in contributing to local economic growth through sustainable employment and social investment.
-However, we know that true value comes from listening to our neighbours and understanding what matters most to them.
+our neighbours and understanding what matters most to them.
 Working this way, we can succeed on all fronts without negatively impacting those closest to our sites.
+Anna Baker